ggldnl/SCARA/README.md

 - improved `z_base` support to joints 2 and 3, now consisting of two pieces.
 - control box for better organization, with optional fan to keep the stepper driver cool.
 - universal tool mounting point (not limited to the previous servo motor insert).
-- cleaner code with no external dependency (I wrote all the libraries I used), modular and easy to read and understand .
+- clean code with no external dependency (I wrote all the libraries I used), modular and easy to read and understand .

 Some renders of the arm in Fusion 360: